raging-loon/vigilv1/README.md

  - [ ] Figure out email alerts
  - [x] Add everything from the ip_stats struct to the watchlist_member struct
  - [ ] Figure out the brute force stuff
+ - [ ] Add IP/IP6/TCP/UDP Checksum Algorithms
  - [x] Add arp cache and monitoring for it
- - [ ] Add internal and external mode
+ - [x] Add internal and external mode

 ## Todo
 - [ ] Add ports for rules